massalabs/DeWeb/README.md

 ```
 This should result in a zip file with all the files from the output directory, with the `index.html` at its root.

+> Note: Server Side Rendering (SSR) is not supported at this time.
+Ensure your website is fully client-side rendered.

 ### Edit a Website

 To edit an existing website on the blockchain: